 - National Federation for the Blind

 The NFB offers scholarship awards to up to 30 legally blind candidates on an annual basis.
 The award varies from $3,000 to $12,000 per recipient; final amounts are determined based on financial need.
-Recipients must also attend the NFB Annual Convention, which relocates to a different city each year (the 2016 gathering will be held in Orlando).
+Recipients must also attend the NFB Annual Convention, which relocates to a different city each year.

 - Arthur E. and Helen Copeland Scholarships